How To Sew Darning Stitch By Hand For Beginners? Repair Torn Clothes With Darning Stitch In 3 Steps

 1.Making Darning Stitch Around Damaged Part

-To make a darning stitch around the damaged part, you gotta stitches through step around the damaged area.
+To make a darning stitch around the damaged part, you gotta stitches through step around the damaged area or darning holes.

 Making Darning Stitch Around Damaged Part